Komering language

-Komering is a Lampungic language spoken by the Komering people, an indigenous ethnic group native to Komering regions alongside the Komering River in South Sumatra, Indonesia.
+Komering (also spelled Kumering) is a Lampungic language spoken by the Komering people, an indigenous ethnic group native to Komering regions alongside the Komering River in South Sumatra, Indonesia.

 Location

 Komering is spoken in Lampung Province and South Sumatra Province in southern Sumatra, along the Komering River.

 Classification

 The Komering language belongs to the Lampungic branch, which is a subgroup within the Austronesian family.